maitreverge/minishell_101/ressources/maitreverge/README.md

 The `kill` function is a standard C function that sends a signal to a specific process or a group of processes.

-- ***Function Description***:: `kill` sends a signal to a process or a group of processes.
+- ***Function Description***: `kill` sends a signal to a process or a group of processes.
 The pid parameter specifies the process or group to send to, and the sig parameter specifies the signal to send.
 It returns 0 on success, and -1 on error.

 - ***Prototype***: `int kill(pid_t pid, int sig);`